fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

         y_pred=ar1_forecasts
     )

-The RMSE of the random forest model forecasts is 0.001649, while the RMSE of the AR(1) model forecasts is 0.002023.
+The RMSE of the random forest model is 0.001649, while the RMSE of the AR(1) model is 0.002023.
 The reduction in RMSE provided by the random forest model is 18.5%.

 .. raw:: html